-“Yes, said block of flats sized Number one, that’s good because we don’t offer you any of those.
-We will squeeze your pathetic bloodied head into your microwave oven if we so decide, do you understand?
+“Yes”… said block of flats sized Number one.
+“That’s good because we don’t offer any of those.
+We’ll squeeze your pathetic bloodied head into your microwave oven if we so decide, do you understand?”

 Number one and Number two weren’t Police of course.
-They were angry men, working for other often very angry men and women.
+They were angry men, working for other even angrier men and women.
 The local Alansvale pub notice board advertised their services:

-- Does your neighbour, boss, spouse or random people need a talking to?
+- Does your neighbour, boss, spouse or random people need a good talking to?

-- Do they need to stop their interference in your life?
+- They need to stop their interference in your life?

-- Do they need to stop looking out the window every time there is a movement in the car park of your building?
+- Do they look out the window every time there is a movement in the car park of your building?

-- Do they spy on your perfectly legal and normal movements?
+- Are they often spying on your perfectly legal and normal movements?